DarkQA: Benchmarking Vision-Language Models on Visual-Primitive Question Answering in Low-Light Indoor Scenes: DarkQA : Dataset Construction and QA Pair Generation

-Our DarkEQA is designed to evaluate VLMs’ recognition of core perceptual primitives from a single image-question pair under controlled low-light conditions.
+Our \yohan{DarkQA} is designed to evaluate VLMs’ recognition of core \yohan{visual} primitives from a single image-question pair under controlled low-light conditions.
 However, acquiring real-world low-light images with clean, paired annotations is challenging.
 To address this, we synthesize low-light images from the well-established indoor scene dataset (\ie, HM3D-Sem ~\cite{ramakrishnan2021hm3d}).
-This section describes the low-light image synthesis for benchmark inputs (\Sref{ssec:synthesis_low}) and the EQA dataset construction process (\Sref{ssec:dataset}).
+This section describes the low-light image synthesis for \yohan{VLM} input (\Sref{ssec:synthesis_low}) and the \yohan{visual-primitive QA} dataset construction process (\Sref{ssec:dataset}).
 A key feature of our work is a dataset construction pipeline designed for high reproducibility and expandability.